What are my rights as a salaried employee in Virginia?

 Virginia state laws extend the following entitlements to salaried employees in the state:

-1. Minimum Wage: Non-exempt salaried employees in Virginia are entitled to a minimum compensation of the higher of the federal minimum wage or state minimum wage.
-Exempt employees in the state are entitled to the federal minimum salary threshold of $684 per week or $35,568 annually.
+1. Minimum Wage: Non-exempt salaried employees in Virginia are entitled to a minimum compensation higher than the federal minimum wage or state minimum wage.
+Exempt employees in the state are entitled to the federal minimum salary threshold of $844 per week or $43,888 annually.

 2. Overtime Pay: Eligible salaried employees are entitled to overtime pay at a rate of one-and-a-half times their regular wage for time worked above 40 hours per week.